-- 4. Create a POP3 mailbox for your user account. - a.
+- 1. Install the mail server - a.
+Insert the Windows 2003 CD and close the installation menu when it appears. - b.
+Open Start->Manage Your Server->Add or remove a role and select Mail server. - c.
+Enter pod<#>.edu as the E-mail domain name. - 2.
+Create a POP3 mailbox for your user account. - a.
 Open Start->Administrative Tools->POP3. - b.
 Double-click on Pod<#>Server in the left panel. - c.
 Right-click on Pod<#>.edu and select New->Mailbox. - d.
 Enter the username of the account you created for yourself in the Name field. - e.
-Uncheck Create associated user for this mailbox. - 5.
-Create POP3 mailboxes for the other members of your pod. - a.
-Repeat step 4 for each member of your pod.
+Uncheck Create associated user for this mailbox. - 3.
+Create POP3 mailboxes for the other members of your pod.